rkulagowski/httpx/docs/advanced.md

 ...
 ```

-When using `Client` instances, `trust_env` should be set on the client itself, rather that on the request methods:
+When using `Client` instances, `trust_env` should be set on the client itself, rather than on the request methods:

 ```python
 client = httpx.Client(trust_env=False)